Skip to content Accessibility info

 32244Westside, ArgyleDuval$1,948/yr$1,028 – $3,707

 Source: Augustyniak Insurance Group, 2026 policy data.
-Only zip codes with 15+ policies shown.
-Ranges represent the 10th to 90th percentile.
+Ranges represent the 10th to 90th percentile of annual premiums in each zip code.
 These figures reflect our client base, not all drivers in each zip code.

 Notice the spread within a single zip code.
 In 32259 (Julington Creek and Nocatee), the range runs from $1,388 to $6,926.
 That $5,500 gap comes down to the number of vehicles on the policy, the age of those vehicles, deductible choices, and whether a teen driver is on the policy.